|(up to 13 digits)

-Fill in the field below with a 7-, 8-, 12- or 13-digit number for a barcode, y'know, like the ones you see on food, CDs, and books.
+Fill in the "value" above with a 7-, 8-, 12- or 13-digit number for a barcode, y'know, like the ones you see on food, books, and other retail items.
 If you want to have the server generate a checksum for you, then just replace the last digit with a question mark ("?").
-By the way, those digits you sometimes see to the left or the right of the barcodes are typically part of the number encoded in the bars.
-And, please note, the barcodes that you can generate here must consist only of digits (not letters or punctuation).
+The "format" field lets you explicitly pick the barcode format, but if you leave it on "smart" it will generally pick something that will work.
+And if you want a supplemental code (often used to indicate the price of something), fill out the "supplement" field.

-This toy was inspired by the October 2, 1994 edition of You Can With Beakman and Jax, which featured an excellent description of how UPC barcodes work.
+This toy was inspired by the October 2, 1994 edition of You Can With Beakman and Jax (a newspaper comic), which featured an excellent description of how UPC barcodes work.
 Running near-continuously since that fateful day in the fall of 1994, this was the first barcode generating site on the web, and was also one of the first public websites (if not the first such website) to serve instantly-generated images.
-At first, the server only did the original UPC-A form (the most common product barcode type in the USA), but in the spring of 2001, improvements were made so that now the server can produce pretty much any commonly-used UPC or EAN barcode.
+At first, the server only did the original UPC-A form (the most common product barcode type in the USA at the time), but in the spring of 2001, improvements were made such that the server could produce pretty much any commonly-used UPC or EAN barcode.

 Sometimes people end up here because they're trying to find out how to get a UPC code assigned for a product they wish to sell.
 In the USA, at least, the Uniform Code Council does that.
 Once you have a number for your product, feel free to come back here to look at the barcode associated with that number, and save it, or print it, or what have you.

 The previous paragraph isn't enough for some people.
-This link provides a more detailed explanation.
+Here is a more detailed explanation.

 One thing that people like to ask a lot is what the "meaning" is of the little marks to the left and right and smack dab in the middle of the code.
 On either side is a pair of thin dark bars separated by a thin light bar, and in the middle, there's always the pattern light-dark-light-dark-light.
 These are not in fact representations of a digit, but are rather merely synchronization marks (sometimes called "guard bars") that help barcode-reading equipment recognize that it is in fact looking at a barcode and help it determine the width of a mark (since barcodes come in different sizes and the distance of the code from the equipment optics can affect the readings as well).
 On the right-hand-side of a barcode (but not on the left), the digit "6" is represented by something that does bear a resemblence to the synch marks, and this has occasionally led "antichrist hunters" to exclaim that all barcodes contain embedded within them "the number of the beast" (that is, "666").